arc-l/arc-l.github.io/index.md

 If you are looking for <a id="links" href="https://people.cs.rutgers.edu/~jy512/434F4445.html" target="_">old code</a> and/or the <a id="links" href="https://people.cs.rutgers.edu/~jy512/mvp/" target="_">microMVP micro-vehicle platform</a>, you may check out our old webpage <a id="links" href="https://people.cs.rutgers.edu/~jy512/" target="_">people.cs.rutgers.edu/~jy512/</a>, no longer updated after 07/2021.

-## Prospective Students

-We always look to working with motivated prospective students interested in fundamental and/or applied research in robotics.
-If you are interested in joining the ARC Lab, please read some of our recent papers and let Dr. Yu know **why** you find them interesting, what are some of the limitations, and how you would go about doing the work better.
-Generic inquries about "positions" at the lab will not be answered; in particular, saying some of our work is interesting without providing details is a red flag.